Schedule an appointment to meet with the Center for Global and Career Services about your area of interest.Make an Appointment

 During business hours - Call or visit the Counseling Center at 617-333-2182 and ask to speak with the Clinician of the Day.
 A counselor is available to assist in crisis situations.

 After business hours - If it is after regular business hours and the individual is at risk of harming themselves or someone else, please contact the Curry College Public Safety Department at 617-333-2222.
-You may also call Public Safety and ask to speak with the Counselor on call.
+You may also ask to be connected with the 24/7 Counselor On Call.

 Do not take it upon yourself to approach someone who is highly agitated or who appears violent - For your safety as well as others and the person in distress, rely on the help of trained professionals.
 In this instance, contact Public Safety at 617-333-2222, or 911 for an off campus emergency.